Magnetism and Metallicity in Moir\'e Transition Metal Dichalcogenides

 {\it Acknowledgements.} The authors are grateful for fruitful discussions with Sabine Andergassen, Laura Classen, Lorenzo Del Re, Antoine Georges, Henri Menke, Michael Scherer, and Nils Wentzell.
 T.S., M.K., and M.F. acknowledge the hospitality of the Center for Computational Quantum Physics at the Flatiron Institute.
 The authors acknowledge the computer support teams at CPHT {\'E}cole Polytechnique and at the Flatiron Institute.
-We thank the computing service facility of the MPI-FKF for their support and we gratefully acknowledge use of the computational resources of the Max Planck Computing and Data Facility.
+We thank the computing service facility of the MPI-FKF for their support.
+We gratefully acknowledge use of the computational resources provided by the Max Planck Computing and Data Facility and by the IDCS mesocenter hosted at {\'E}cole Polytechnique.
 J.~Z. acknowledges support from the NSF MRSEC program through the Center for Precision-Assembled Quantum Materials (PAQM) NSF-DMR-2011738 and A.J.M. was supported by Programmable Quantum Materials, an Energy Frontier Research Center funded by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), under award DE-SC0019443.
 The work by T.A.M. was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
 An award of computer time was provided by the INCITE program.
 This research also used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
+The work by Z.C. and C.A.M. was supported by the Columbia Center for Computational Electrochemistry.
 The Flatiron Institute is a division of the Simons Foundation.